shwrought/modify/README.md

     end)
 end

--- Inicializar para los jugadores configurados for _, cfg in ipairs(Config) do
+-- Inicializar para jugadores configurados for _, cfg in ipairs(Config) do
     local plr = Players:FindFirstChild(cfg.Name)
     if plr then